Welcome to Skyrim!

 If you’re into swordplay, magic, and medieval-style realms, you’ll have no trouble delving deep within Skyrim.
 If you’ve played the previous game in the series (Oblivion) you’ll feel right at home.
 In fact, you might even feel like you’ve played it before.

 Skyrim takes what Oblivion was and, in essence, re-writes and polishes it.
 IMO there’s actually nothing too incredibly different between the two.
 Being able to dual wield weapons and spells, dragon shouts, a slightly different leveling system, and obvious graphical updates are pretty much the only changes to the basic formula.

 Then again, when you had such a winning formula with Oblivion, why would you change it?

 My Opinion on the Top Selling Points of Skyrim

 The obvious selling point in Skyrim is the inclusion of dragons and dragon shouts.
-You won’t see a commercial for Skyrim that doesn’t focus heavily upon them.
+You won’t see a commercial for Skyrim that doesn’t focus heavily on this feature of the game.

 Personally, I never had too much of a thrill with dragon encounters.
 They didn’t really strike me as those incredibly strong, difficult-to-deal-with creatures they were made out to be.
 This may just be because, in my first playthrough, I was a mage and used ranged attacks on them, but in my encounters with dragons, I never felt like I was in much danger.